kasper573/yas/README.md

 ## Layered architecture

-Packages are grouped into categories that represent architectural layers imposing this rule:
+Package workspace folders are used as categories that represent architectural layers imposing this rule:

 **Lower layers should not depend on higher layers**.

-> This is enforced using `pnpm depcheck`
+> This is enforced using [dependency-cruiser](https://www.npmjs.com/package/dependency-cruiser)

 These are the layers, from top to bottom: